liferay/liferay-docs/discover/portal/articles/210-setting-up/01-system-settings/02-config-files/01-creating-config-files.markdown

 ## Deploying a Configuration File [](id=deploying-a-configuration-file)

-Once you have a configuration file, deploy it so @product@ recognizes it and updates the targeted configuration values.
+Once you have a configuration file, deploy it.
+It's registered and the targeted configuration values are updated automatically.

 To deploy the `.config` file, place it in your [Liferay Home's](/discover/deployment/-/knowledge_base/7-1/installing-liferay#liferay-home) `osgi/configs` folder.
 To change the configuration further, you can edit the `.config` file directly or use System Settings.

-### Configuration Files and Clustering [](id=configuration-files-and-clustering)
+## Configuration Files and Clustering [](id=configuration-files-and-clustering)

 In a clustered environment, each node needs the same configuration values for each entry.
 For example, all nodes should use the same *Blogs* configuration settings.
-To accomplish this, deploy a `.config` file to *one* node. @product@ uses an internal system that applies the change to all nodes in the cluster.
+To accomplish this, deploy a `.config` file to *one* node.
+An internal system applies the change to all nodes in the cluster.